neuralchen/SimSwap/README.md

 *Our method can realize **arbitrary face swapping** on images and videos with **one single trained model**.*

 Training and test code are now available!
+[Colab demo](https://colab.research.google.com/github/neuralchen/SimSwap/blob/main/train.ipynb)

 We are working with our incoming paper SimSwap++, keeping expecting!